ndreynolds/vim-cakephp/README.md

 That's it.

-Getting Started (See doc/cakephp.txt for full documentation)
+Getting Started (see [doc/cakephp.vim](https://github.com/ndreynolds/vim-cakephp/blob/master/doc/cakephp.txt) for full documentation)
 ----------------------------------------------------------------------------------

 Start working on your Cake application as you normally would.
 No need to set any